Pragdealist

 SEEKER’S MINDSET

 We are living through an Intertidal Moment—the turbulent space between what was and what is becoming.
 Familiar structures dissolve.
 Old stories no longer fit.
-The future remains shrouded in uncertainty.
+The path ahead is shrouded in fog.

 Many try to outrun these moments.
 Others cling to the guardrails of the past.